drupalprojects/hosting_services/submodules/hosting_saas/README.md

 5. It associates remote commands on the endpoint with the new user.
 6. It sets up [API-key-based authentication](https://www.drupal.org/project/services_api_key_auth) on the endpoint.
 7. It enables the necessary resources required.
+8. It allows you to run tasks on sites with their site names; you don't need their node IDs.

 The primary feature of this module is its ability to create new sites with your desired settings.